CrateTools/Crate/README.md

 # ABOUT CRATE

-Our goal is to create an asset browser so fast and so native it feels like Nuke always had it.
+Our goal is to create a fast asset browser so native it feels like Nuke always had it.

 It´s the first 3D browser for Nuke that generates thumbnails from gaussian splats and geometry automatically for you without intervention.